 An allegation of plagiarism is intent-neutral.
-In other words, because the reader cannot discern whether the absence of a citation was done deliberately or you simply forgot to add a citation, it is important to proofread your paper before you submit it to ensure you have listed all sources used during your research.
-This is also why it is important to keep track of everything you have used during the course of writing your paper so you can easily assess whether all your sources have been cited properly.
+In other words, the reader cannot discern whether the absence of a citation was done deliberately or you simply forgot to add a citation.
+Therefore, it is important to proofread your paper before you submit it to ensure you have listed all sources used during your research.
+This is also why it is important to keep track of everything you have used during the course of writing your paper so you can easily assess whether all your sources have been cited.

 With this in mind, credit must be given when using one of the following in your own research paper: